https://invisible-island.net/ncurses/man/

 certain modes) moves the mouse, handles the characters sent back

-mousemask function is nonzero.
-By default, ncurses handles the
+mousemask(3x) function is nonzero.
+By default, ncurses handles

-confusion would result.
+that only confusion would result.

 The xterm mouse protocol is used by other terminal emulators.

-The terminal database uses building-blocks for the various xterm
+The terminal database uses building blocks for the various xterm

-mouse protocols which can be used in customized terminal
+mouse protocols usable in customized terminal descriptions.

 The terminal database building blocks for this mouse feature also

-completely data-driven.
+could make mouse support completely data-driven.

 xm shows the format of the mouse responses.
 In this experimental

-capability, the parameters are
+capability, the parameters are as follows.

 p1 y-ordinate